segunumoru1/Telegram-Chatbot/README.md

 - **Streamlit**: For deploying the chatbot application.
 - **Telegram Bot API**: For creating and managing the Telegram chatbot.

-## Apache License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for more details.

 ## How to Clone the Repository